 Sodium concentration = Sodium/Plasma volume

-Usually, the volume of solid particles in the serum is negligible and doesn't really affect the result of the lab test.
-In certain physiological states, the amount of proteins or lipids increases, thus increasing the plasma volume.
+Usually, the volume of solid particles in the serum is negligible and doesn't really affect the result of the lab test., the amount of proteins or lipids increases, thus increasing the plasma volume.
 As a result, the sodium concentration seems small, while, in actuality, its concentration in the plasma water is normal.

 True hyponatremia is associated with low osmolality and causes free water move into cells, where the osmolality is higher.
 On the other hand, pseudohyponatremia is not connected with low osmolality and free water stays outside the cells, or even moves out of them.